ragerri/ragerri.github.io/_pages/about.md

 ## Latest News

++ **[New Dataset on Stance Detection on Vaccines](https://vaxxstance.github.io/)**.
+We organized a shared task at IberLEF 2021 on detection favour and against stance with respect to vaccines in Basque and Spanish languages.
+You can check the [VaxxStance shared task overview paper here](http://journal.sepln.org/sepln/ojs/ojs/index.php/pln/article/view/6387/3807).

++ **[New paper on Social Analysis of Basque Speakers in Twitter](https://www.tandfonline.com/eprint/HTDYHF8ETG6B9HHJZ9T2/full?target=10.1080/01434632.2021.1962331)** published in the Journal of Multilingual and Multicultural Development.

++ I am Associate Editor at the Expert Systems with Applications journal, Elsevier.

 + **[New paper on Multilingual Stance Detection](https://www.sciencedirect.com/science/article/pii/S095741742031191X?dgcid=author)** published at Expert Systems with Applications, Elsevier.

 + **[We won the SardiStance@EVALITA 2020 shared task on Stance Detection](http://ceur-ws.org/Vol-2765/paper120.pdf)** [Results and details in the shared task overview paper](http://ceur-ws.org/Vol-2765/paper159.pdf)